konveyor/konveyor.github.io/content/Pelorus/DevGuide.md

 **Exporter Development**
 This track is focused around the development of custom [Prometheus exporters](https://prometheus.io/docs/instrumenting/writing_exporters/) to gather information to calculate our core metrics.
 Python development experience is required.

-## Contributing to Deployment Automation
+## Deployment automation
 [Helm](https://helm.sh/) is used to provide an automated deployment and configuration experience for Pelorus.
 We are always working to cover more and more complex use cases with our Helm charts.
 In order to be able to effectively contribute to these charts, you will need a cluster that satisfies all of the installation prerequisites for Pelorus.

-See the [Installation section](https://github.com/konveyor/konveyor.github.io/blob/main/content/Pelorus/installation.md) for more details.
+See [Installation (https://github.com/konveyor/konveyor.github.io/blob/main/content/Pelorus/installation.md) for more details.

 Currently there are two charts: